 “I like to think that one of the explanations for Craig Frazier’s expressive and memorable illustrations is that he has been—and still is—a designer.
 The search for a concept—and not putting anything down until a concept is found—is what makes the end product great work that communicates, often about difficult subjects.”

 Craig Frazier has been an illustrating designer since 1978.
 His work is recognized internationally for its wit, optimism and simplicity.

 He is a frequent contributor to the NY Times and publications like Time Magazine, Fortune, Bloomberg Business Week, Harvard Business Review, and The Wall Street Journal to name a few.
 Amongst his corporate clients are Adobe, American Express, Boeing, Chevrolet, Deloitte, MasterCard, Mohawk Paper, Navigant, The Royal Mail, U.S. Postal Service, and United Airlines.
 Craig has created seven postage stamps including the 2006 Love stamp and the 2010/11 commemorative Scouting stamps.

 Craig has published a 176-page monograph titled The Illustrated Voice, (Graphis Press, 2003.)
-He is also the author and illustrator of several children’s books.
+He is also the author and illustrator of ten children’s books.